 You can mentally prepare for a game by:

-- Imagining yourself have a great performance
+- Imagining yourself have an excellent performance

-- Telling yourself you're going to play at a high level
+- Telling yourself, you're going to play at a high level

 - Going over specific plays and strategies that you're going to use once a game starts

 Your warmup routine gives you all the time you need to get your mind ready for the game.
 Consider putting on a pair of headphones so that you can slip into your own world while you warm up.